 Tips for Epoxy Resin .
 Whether you’re just a beginner or are an experienced woodworker, working with epoxy can be exciting and a big challenge depending on your experience.
 If you search on social media, there are tones of different projects.
 From river tables & furniture, epoxy coasters or charcuterie boards, resin jewelry, epoxy flooring or bar tops and so much more…

+By following these tips, you’ll be well on your way to creating high-quality projects with epoxy resin.
+Remember to always read the manufacturer’s instructions and take all necessary safety precautions before starting a project.
 Epoxy resin is one more material to add to your collection that will, no doubt, take all of your pieces to the next level.

 Epoxy is a material that once mixed Part A Resin + Part B Hardener will go from a liquid form to a solid one within hours or days after being mixed.
 The CHILL EPOXY products can sand, cut, carved, CNC and polished.
 As you will understand working with epoxy takes a bit of practice but over time, you will become more and more comfortable.